Arkus Focus August 2017

 Does it look like 2007 again?

 by Niall O'Connor

-- Equity market price moves were upwards; volatility trends were down across the board.
-Sector volatilities ranged from 7-14%.
-Sector volatilities all fell to low relative to the last 12 months.
+- Equity market price moves were again upwards during the month outside Japan.
+Volatility trends were flat or down.
+Sector volatilities ended at 6-12% and were all low or medium relative to the last 12 months.

-- Option volatility will likely have fallen sharply as volatility of volatility swung down, although moves in at least some underlying prices were large during the month.
-Volatility of volatility for the US fell from 234% to 70% (low).
+- Option volatility will have been driven by some large moves in underlying prices during the month.
+Volatility of volatility for the US fell to 70% (medium down to low).

 Read the full Market Risk Report here.

 View the online version of our Newsletter here.